karaoc/dayz.test/[Server-Hosting]-SpawnSettings.md

 ### "ApplyEnergySources"
 Bool.
 - 0 = Nothing happens here.
-- 1 = All gear items with that the player character spawned get a V9 batterie when they can fit and need one,
+- 1 = All gear items with that the player character spawned get a V9 batterie when they can fit and need one.

 ### "SetRandomHealth"
 Bool.
 - 0 = All the gear items with that the player spawns are in a pristine condition.
 - 1 = All the gear items with that the player character spawned are in a random condition.

+# Spawn Selection:

+### "EnableSpawnSelection"
+Bool.
+- 0 = Players will spawn randomly on the map like in vanilla.
+- 1 = Players will be able to choose where to spawn on the map according the config done bellow.

+### "SpawnSelectionScreenMenuID"
+Integrer.
+The ID of the menu.
+If you are a modder, it will allow you to create custom menus.

+### "SpawnOnTerritory"
+Bool.
+- 0 = Players can't respawn at their territories.
+- 1 = You can respawn at your territory.

+### "SpawnLocations"
+Array.
+List of spawn locations

+### "Name"
+String.
+The name of the location

+### "Positions"
+Array.
+List of positions

+    "SpawnLocations": [
+        {
+            "Name": "My Location Name",
+            "Positions": [
+                [
+                    100,    | Potential spawn 1
+                    2,      | If only one Position is set, the player will always spawn at this position 50      | Also, the first spawn position will be used to create the 2d marker on the map ],
+                [
+                    250,    |
+                    2.75,   | Potential spawn 2
+                    100     |
+                ]
+            ]
+        },

 # Raw file